 Proposed Vancouver Model

-The proposed Vancouver Model will be based on three main components:
+The proposed Vancouver Model is based on three main components:

 - Personal use threshold

 We are committed to engaging with the community and our partners to explore and further define these three components.